‘Survivor: Edge Of Extinction’ Season 38 Finale Recap: Who Won And Took Home The Money?

 — SURVIVOR (@survivorcbs) May 16, 2019

-Julie took Lauren and Chris on the reward with her and the three talked strategy while eating the spread made available to them.
+Julie took Lauren and Chris on the reward with her, and the three talked strategy while eating the spread made available to them.
 At Tribal Council, Rick used his idol and Lauren saved Chris with hers, leaving Victoria Baamonde eliminated.
 Overnight at camp, Devins searched for idols and hid two fakes.
 Rick managed to find an idol again, and then Lauren and Julie found the fakes and thought they were legitimate.

-An obstacle course was the focus of the next immunity challenge, and a big puzzle toward the end involved as well.
+An obstacle course was the focus of the next immunity challenge, and a big puzzle toward the end was involved as well.
 Devens pulled off the win and at Tribal, he used his idol to keep Gavin safe.
-Lauren and Julie played their idols and were naturally thrown to learn they were fake, and Chris used the idol he had to keep himself safe.
+Lauren and Julie played their idols and were naturally thrown to learn they were fake.
+Chris used the idol he had to keep himself safe.
 After all of this, Lauren ended up eliminated.

 Chris won the final immunity challenge.
 At the next Tribal Council, things got intense.
 Devens anticipated Chris sticking to the deal they had made to work together to the end, but Underwood gave his immunity necklace to Julie as he wanted to prove he had earned his spot.